 During King Edward I campaign in 1306 – 1307, he stayed at the Lanercost Priory for 6 months and it suffered terribly from Scottish raids, almost destroying the building.
 However, in 1537 it was finally dissolved by Henry VIII and almost all of the building were stripped of lead, apart from the church.
 However today it is a beautiful 13th century church which remains remarkably well-preserved.

 The next stop will by the Roman Army Museum, where there is time for lunch and a café inside.
 The Roman Army Museum lies on the site of Carvoran Roman Fort adjacent to sections of Hadrian’s Wall.
 The museum’s artefacts, videos and reconstructions give great insight into the life of a Roman Soldier and the building of the wall at the northerly boundary of the Roman Empire.
 Their award-winning 3D film illustrates the military and civil engineering accomplishments of the Roman’s in Britain, which you may watch if you wish.

 After lunch we the make our way to Vindolanda.
 Vindolanda is an amazing working archaeological dig site to the south of Hadrian’s Wall.
-There were 9 forts built on the site over the 400 years of occupancy of the Roman’s.
+There were 9 forts built on the site over the 400 years of Roman occupancy.
 Each day during the summer, treasures are uncovered by the volunteer excavators.
 The on-site museum, extended for 2018, displays the best of the artefacts.
-You will have time to wander through the fort or Vicus remains imagining the sights and sounds the building walls would have heard.
+You will have time to wander through the fort or Vicus remains imagining the sights and sounds of life in Roman Britain.

 After our trip to Vindolanda, we continue along Hadrian’s Wall seeing the spectacular Fell End, Sunny Rigg, Great Chester and finally Steel Rigg before making our way back to Windermere.